KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

    - `PORT` is a possible environment variable, for this example, defined in the deployment.
    - `ServerHandler` is the handler function called when any request comes to the server.
-   - `NewConventionServer` is the function in charge of configuring and creating the http webhook server.
+   - `NewConventionServer` is the function in charge of configuring and creating the HTTP webhook server.
    - `port` is the calculated port of the server to listen for requests.
 It must match the deployment if the `PORT` variable is not defined in it.